berkeley-scf/tutorial-dynamic-docs/index.md

 [Overleaf](overleaf.com) allows you to [use either Rtex or Rnw style code chunk formatting](https://www.overleaf.com/learn/latex/Knitr) within a LaTeX document (but note that documentation only shows the Rnw format).

+> **Warning**
+>
-Strangely, regardless of which format you use, you need to have your document name end in the .Rtex extension for the code chunks to be interpreted as code.
+> Strangely, regardless of which format you use, you need to have your document name end in the .Rtex extension for the code chunks to be interpreted as code.

 ## 5 LyX plus knitr